 NASA is the lead partner, with contributions from the European Space Agency (ESA) and the Canadian Space Agency (CSA).
 NASA has overall responsibility for the JWST mission.
 ESA’s contributions include the Near-Infrared Spectrograph, the Mid-Infrared Instrument (MIRI) optics assembly and the Ariane 5 launch vehicle.
 CSA’s contributions to JWST include the Fine Guidance Sensor (FGS) and the Near-Infrared Imager and Slitless Spectrograph (NIRISS).

-Dozens of contractors and subcontractors throughout the U.S. and around the world are contributing to the James Webb Space Telescope.
-The following 14 countries have been involved in building the observatory: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
-Additional ESA member states in Europe also contribute to ESA.
+Dozens of contractors and subcontractors throughout the U.S. and around the world contributed to the James Webb Space Telescope.
+The following 14 countries were involved in building the observatory: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+Additional ESA member states in Europe also contributed to ESA.